GiantSpaceRobot/FindFungi/README.md

 combined to generate a consensus prediction.
 All reads are then BLASTed against their predicted genomes to generate read distribution skewness scores to select for the most likely true positives.

+FindFungi-v0.23.3 corrects an error in the LowestCommonAncestor_V4.sh script where the Python path and script path were incorrect.

 FindFungi v0.23.2 corrects an error where the KrakenReduction.py script requested a file that was generated in FindFungi v0.22.
 This step has been removed.